DerekBanister/readme-generator/README-demo.md

-# README Generator
+# ReadMe Generator

   ## Project Description:
-  This project generates a quality README for the user
+  Generates a quality README for the user

   ## Table of Contents